Skip to main contentSkip to search

 Notes & Sources

-1. Apology of 9 December 2013.Premier Kathleen Wynne, addressing the Legislative Assembly of Ontario, said she was “sorry for your pain, for your losses, and for the impact that these experiences must have had on your faith in this province.”
-The apology was issued in fulfilment of the Dolmage settlement and explicitly addressed former residents of Huronia, Rideau, and Southwestern regional centres.
+1. Apology of 9 December 2013.
+Premier Kathleen Wynne, addressing the Legislative Assembly of Ontario, expressed regret on behalf of the Crown for the suffering of former residents of Huronia, Rideau, and Southwestern regional centres.
+The apology was issued in fulfilment of the Dolmage settlement.
 See CBC News, “Kathleen Wynne apologizes for Huronia,” 9 Dec 2013; transcript at Remember Every Name, “Ontario’s Apology.”

 2. Operating dates of Huronia Regional Centre.
 Opened 1876 as the Orillia Asylum for Idiots (subsequently the Ontario Hospital School, Orillia; renamed Huronia Regional Centre); closed 2009.
-See Huronia Regional Centre, encyclopedia entry, and OrilliaMatters, “HRC abuse victims struggled with class-action process, outcome,” 1 Aug 2020.

 3. Other named centres.
 Rideau Regional Centre operated in Smiths Falls; Southwestern Regional Centre operated at Cedar Springs, in Chatham-Kent.
 Both were subject to separate class actions and were named in the 2013 apology.

-6. Records access.Survivors and their families have continued to file freedom-of-information requests for the some 65,000 pages of documentation referenced at the Fairness Hearing and in opposition remarks during the apology.
-Andrea Horwath, then Leader of the Official Opposition, noted from the floor that “Survivors should not have to file freedom of information requests to access their files.”
+6. Records access.
+Survivors and their families have continued to file freedom-of-information requests for the some 65,000 pages of documentation referenced at the DolmageFairness Hearing.
+Andrea Horwath, then Leader of the Official Opposition, noted from the floor of the legislature during the apology that survivors “should not have to file freedom of information requests to access their files.”

 8. The Ontario Human Rights Code.
 R.S.O.
 1990, c.
 H.19.
-The Ontario Human Rights Commission’s Policy on Accessible Education for Students with Disabilities (2018) is the operational document; it draws expressly on Moore for the proposition that school boards must accommodate disability to the point of undue hardship and that segregation or below-grade instruction is not a substitute for meaningful access.
+The Ontario Human Rights Commission’s Policy on Accessible Education for Students with Disabilities is the operational policy document; it draws expressly on Moore for the proposition that school boards must accommodate disability to the point of undue hardship and that segregation or below-grade instruction is not a substitute for meaningful access.

 9. Moore v.
 British Columbia (Education), 2012 SCC 61, [2012] 3 S.C.R.
 360 (Abella J., for a unanimous Court).
 Decision rendered 9 November 2012.
-The quoted passage appears at para.
-5: “Adequate special education, therefore, is not a dispensable luxury.”
-The Court held that special education is “the ramp that provides access to the statutory commitment to education made to all children.”
+The quoted formulations appear at para.
+5 and surrounding passages.
 See CanLII.

 End The Wait Ontario.
 A parent-led, FOI-verified advocacy platform.
 This investigation was conducted independently.
 No public funds were used in its preparation.
 Republication permitted with attribution.